semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### The Response

-The Elasticsearch server will answer with the following response :
+The Elasticsearch server will answer with the following response:

 {% highlight json %}
 {
-    "_index" : "index",
+    "_index": "index",
-    "_type" : "type",
+    "_type": "type",
-    "_id" : "id",
+    "_id": "id",
-    "_version" : 3,
+    "_version": 3,
-    "found" : true
+    "found": true
 }
 {% endhighlight %}

 You can notice here that **the version of the document has been incremented !**.
 That's because of the segments.
-Remember : segments are **not updated**, so that the document is not actually removed, unless a **segment merge** is processed; instead, a new version is created.
+Remember: segments are **not updated**, so that the document is not actually removed, unless a **segment merge** is processed; instead, a new version is created.

-#### Full Example : Delete Jon Snow
+#### Full Example: Delete Jon Snow

 Let's say that we want to delete the previous document ( *Jon Snow*) we stored.
 As a reminder, the **ID** Elasticsearch gave us is *AU0QJ2sJ1MYCa_CVGtD5*